maplab-oss/node-monorepo-template/PROJECT_SETUP_GUIDE.md

    - Add context that will help AI agents work on this project
    - Reference any special considerations or gotchas

+6. **Assign random ports**
+For each app, assign a random port so that it doesn't clash with other projects.
+Make sure to find and replace across the whole repo.

 6. **Update render.yaml**
    - Set project name
    - Set all the repo URLs to the new repo